replicatedhq/kots.io/content/reference/v1beta1/helmchart.md

   # helmVersion identifies the Helm Version used to render the Chart.
 Default is v2.
   helmVersion: v2

+  # useHelmInstall identifies whether this Helm chart will use the Replicated Helm implementation or native Helm.
+Default is false.
+  useHelmInstall: true

   # values are used in the customer environment, as a pre-render step
   # these values will be supplied to helm template